crcn/plugin.js/README.md

 ### haba.plugin(search)

-Returns a *single* based on the search criteria given
+Returns a *single* based on the search criteria given.

 boostrap.js: